mathiassmichno/juantap/README.md

       * Thís will also tell which dependencies are missing, and offer to install them automatically
    * `juantap root setup --install` returns, without any errors, if any dependencies are missing
       * It is first when you try to run `juantap instances cmd start`, that it tells the dependencies are missing
+5. Run `~/rootserver/csgoserver mods-install` and install the following mods:
+   * metamod
+   * sourcemod
+   * steamworks
+   * smjansson
+   * get5
-5. Copy common settings to the root server: `juantap root config -c`
+6. Copy common settings to the root server: `juantap root config -c`
-6. Scaffold instances: `juantap instances scaffold`
+7. Scaffold instances: `juantap instances scaffold`
-7. Mount the instances: `juantap instances mount`
+8. Mount the instances: `juantap instances mount`
-8. Copy the settings to the instances: `juantap instances setup`
+9. Copy the settings to the instances: `juantap instances setup`
-9. Start the CS servers: `juantap instances cmd start`
+10. Start the CS servers: `juantap instances cmd start`

 ## Usage
 * To control all instances: `juantap instances cmd xx`